 Color system

-Rebuilding Alchemy’s color foundations into a predictable palette and token model—so themes can scale across light and dark mode without breaking hierarchy, accessibility, or design-to-engineering parity.
+Rebuilding Alchemy’s color foundation into a predictable palette + token model—so light and dark themes scale without breaking hierarchy, contrast, or design-to-engineering parity.

 Where we started

-Alchemy’s visual language was inherited from earlier AFT Human Interface Guidelines.
-While the design system had matured into a maintained component platform used by dozens of teams, the underlying color foundations were not designed to scale with the size or variability of the product ecosystem.
+Alchemy’s visual language originated from earlier AFT Human Interface Guidelines.
+The component library matured into a maintained platform used by dozens of teams, but the underlying color foundation wasn’t built for the variability of a large, decentralized product ecosystem.

 Problem

 Color is one of the fastest ways a system fragments.
-Without a clear, intentional palette and usage model, teams repeatedly re-decide basic questions—what background to use, which colors represent interaction, how hover and focus should behave, and whether designs meet contrast requirements in every mode.
+Without a clear palette and usage model, teams keep re-deciding basics—what surfaces mean, which colors indicate interaction, how states behave, and whether compositions stay accessible across modes.

 - Limited ability to balance shared experience foundations with local audience needs